OpenMobileAlliance/oma-knowledge-base/content/70.oma-events/sve44-plenary-agenda.md

   ---
   #### Closing, Participation, and Next Steps (~5 minutes)
   - How to engage in working groups, Interop activities, and communications.
+  - Membership call to action — information for prospective members.
   :::
 ::